Caltech-IPAC/kete/docs/api/vector.rst

 vectors/states/frames
 =====================

-Units used throughout NEOSpy are distance in au, and time in Days TDB scaled.
+Units used throughout apohele are distance in au, and time in Days TDB scaled.

 Coordinate frames match the coordinate frames used by cSPICE.

-.. automodule:: neospy.vector
+.. automodule:: apohele.vector
    :members: Vector
    :inherited-members: